Flixton F.C.

-Flixton Football Club is an English football club based in Greater Manchester and currently plays their home fixtures at Valley Road Stadium.
-The club and stadium grounds were purchased in February of 2025 by US financier Christopher Garcia.
-The club is affiliated with the Manchester Football Association.
-In the late 1990s the club played in the Northern Premier League and previously played in the Manchester League,the Lancashire & Cheshire Amateur League and the South Manchester and Wythenshawe League.
+Flixton Football Club is a football club based in Flixton, Greater Manchester, England.
+Affiliated with the Manchester Football Association, they are currently members of the and play their home fixtures at Valley Road Stadium.

-Alex Mortimer, who captained Flixton during the 2005/06 season, was hired in June of 2025 to manage the club.
-Mr. Mortimer was joined by Rhodri Giggs, who is currently the club’s Assistant Manager.
-Danny Davis, previously the Commercial Manager at FC United of Manchester, was hired by the club as General Manager of Commercial Operations in August of 2025.
+The club initially played in the South Manchester & Wythenshawe League, before moving up through the Lancashire & Cheshire Amateur League, the Manchester League, the North West Counties League, reaching the Northern Premier League in the mid-1990s.
+Subsequently relegated back to the North West Counties League in 2000, the club went into abeyance in 2012.
+In 2026, the club was revived and re-entered the North West Counties League.

 History

-The club was formed in 1960, playing firstly in the South Manchester and Wythenshawe League before moving to the Lancashire & Cheshire Amateur League in 1964.
+The club was formed in 1960, playing firstly in the South Manchester and Wythenshawe League, before moving to the Lancashire & Cheshire Amateur League in 1964.

 South Manchester & Wythenshawe League - 1960-1964

 Their time in this league is still unclear, and it is probable that they were not known as Flixton during this time.
-Possibly played under the St Johns name, a local Flixton club in the South Manchester & Wythenshawe League, and this was the club that many of the first Flixton FC players came from.
+They possibly played under the St Johns name, a local Flixton club in the South Manchester & Wythenshawe League, and this was the club that many of the first Flixton players came from.
 It appears that the team only played as Flixton from 1964 onwards.

 Lancashire & Cheshire Amateur League - 1964-1973

 They applied to join the Lancashire & Cheshire Amateur League in 1964 as Flixton Villa but were accepted only on the proviso that they dropped "Villa".

 Playing as Flixton for the 1964–65 season in Division Three, their home games were played at Urmston Meadows in Urmston.
 They won the division in this their first season.
 In those days, the league didn't have a Premier Division, so Division 3 was the correct division number at the time they won it.

 The title was won after finishing level on points with South Manchester, but below them on goal difference.
-However the league had a play-off if teams finished on level points where divisional championship, promotion or relegation were concerned.
-So the Division Three title was won by winning the Championship play-off against South Manchester.
+However, the league had a play-off if teams finished on level points where divisional championship, promotion or relegation were concerned.
+So, the Division Three title was won by winning the Championship play-off against South Manchester.

 They finished Division Two runners-up in 1969–70, two points behind Division Two champions - the original Cheadle Heath Nomads.
 This gained them promotion to Division One for the 1970–71 season.

 Their time in Division One was short-lived as a next-to bottom finish in 1970-71 saw them return to Division Two.
-They returned to the top flight after another 2nd-place finish, 5 points behind Division Two champions Old Urmstonians.
-Flixton's final season in the Lancashire & Cheshire Amateur League saw them finish 5th in Division One.
+They returned to the top flight after another second-place finish, five points behind Division Two champions Old Urmstonians.
+Flixton's final season in the Lancashire & Cheshire Amateur League saw them finish fifth in Division One.